pnlbwh/pnlNipype/pnlNiPypeTutorial.md

 2. With great power comes great responsibility.

 And here are some things to keep in mind as you go through this tutorial
+* The tab key is your best friend.
+It will autocomplete file names when you are entering them on the command line.
+If you can't complete the name of the file with tab, it probably doesn't exist.
+You can also list all the options for ywhat you have already typed if you press tab twice quickly.
+For example, if you're in your home folder and you typing the command `ls D` and then you hit tab twice, you might see that both `Documents` and `Desktop` appear as options.
+You should always try to hit tab when you're typing paths to files.
 * These characters "<>" indicate something that you enter yourself, such as `<yourusernamehere>`
 * Whenever you're running a script, you can often type `<nameofscript> -h` or `<nameofscript> --help` to get more information about it.
 * Don't hit enter unless you're sure what you've typed is correct and that it will do what you want it to do.